spacemeshos/product/mvp1.md

 - Open Testnet genesis config file network bootstrapping
 - Managed Spacemesh bootstrap full p2p nodes on the cloud
 - Spacemesh Coins Tap in a discord channel
+- Auto-updated for the Spacemesh App to automatically install app and full node updates